Moosewala murder mastermind Goldy Brar 'detained' in California - Jammu Kashmir Latest News | Tourism | Breaking News J&K

 Satinderjeet Singh alias Goldy Brar, a native of Sri Muktsar Sahib in Punjab, had gone to Canada on a student visa in 2017.
 He is an active member of the Lawrence Bishnoi gang.

 Brar was also a key conspirator in the Dera Sacha Sauda follower murder incident which took place last month.
-(AGENCIES)
+(PTI)

 Moosewala murder mastermind Goldy Brar ‘detained’ in California